Start by removing all existing weeds and other material, if necessary use an appropriate systematic weed killer.

 If the growth of grass is very strong on fertile sites, mowing will be vitally important until the inherent fertility falls.

-All our bulbs are suitable for naturalising in conditions that are close to their natural habitat.
-This means woodland types will thrive in the shade of shrubs and small garden trees.
+All our wildflower bulbs are suitable for naturalising in conditions that are close to their natural habitat.
+This means woodland wildflower species will thrive in the shade of shrubs and small garden trees.
 Wetland plant will thrive in boggy areas around a garden pond, etc.

 Bulbs grow best planted when they are dormant in the late summer and autumn.
 At this time, they can be planted in large drifts in grass or under trees.
 Some bulbs are supplied as freshly lifted for immediate planting.